claudio-dg/Res_track_2nd_Assignment/README.md

  <p align="center">
 <img src="https://github.com/claudio-dg/second_assignment/blob/main/Monza_circuit.png?raw=true" width="800"  />
 <p>
- - then it will run the ```Controller``` : it will make the robot start moving along the circuit with a constant linear velocity, only modyfing it in case of curves for avoiding crashes: when an "obstacle" is met the robot slows down a bit, and it steers in the opposite way of where the wall is with a certain angular velocity, that allows to simulate the real behaviour of a car running in the circuit.
+ - then it will run the  ```controller```  : it will make the robot start moving along the circuit with a constant linear velocity, only modyfing it in case of curves for avoiding crashes: when an "obstacle" is met the robot slows down a bit, and it steers in the opposite way of where the wall is with a certain angular velocity, that allows to simulate the real behaviour of a car running in the circuit.
  ## Code explanation

  For the code inserted in **assignment.py** file i produced different functions in order to create the robot's behaviour previously described.